remlapmot/ivonesamplemr/README.md

 ## Latest updates

+* April 2023:
+  - The images in the package website now have accompanying alt text descriptions
 * February 2023:
   - Updated the R Markdown code generating the website to use the CRAN version of the [**Statamarkdown**](https://cran.r-project.org/package=Statamarkdown) package
 * November 2022: